 In November 2014, I organized and led a week-long journalism training workshop in Yangon with 15 journalists from across Myanmar aimed at improving reporting coverage of religious freedom and conflict.
 A summary of the training is available here.
 A list of resources used during the training is here.

-I served as Contributing Editor for the Second Edition of Religion News Association’s Reporting on Religion Primer, available below.
+I served as Contributing Editor for the Second Edition of Religion News Association’s Reporting on Religion Primer (free download).

 See my reporting guide on Covering and Avoiding Religious Hate Speech.